adityaks19/tools-new/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🆘 Support

-- Documentation: [Link to docs]
-- Issues: [GitHub Issues]
-- Email: support@your-domain.com
-- Discord: [Community Discord]

-## 🎯 Roadmap

-- [ ] Multi-language support
-- [ ] Advanced SEO analytics dashboard
-- [ ] Integration with popular CMS platforms
-- [ ] Mobile app
-- [ ] Team collaboration features
-- [ ] API rate limiting per subscription tier
+- **Documentation**: Check this README and inline code comments
+- **Issues**: Create GitHub issues for bugs and feature requests
+- **Monitoring**: Use CloudWatch dashboard for operational insights

+## 🔄 Updates and Maintenance

+### Regular Maintenance Tasks
+- Monitor cost optimization metrics
+- Update AI model configurations
+- Review and adjust auto-scaling parameters
-- [ ] Content scheduling and publishing
+- Update dependencies and security patches

-- [ ] A/B testing for content variations
+### Scaling Considerations
+- Monitor cache hit rates and adjust TTL values
+- Review tier limits based on usage patterns
+- Optimize model selection based on content complexity
+- Consider regional deployment for global users

 ---

-Built with ❤️ using AWS, React, and Node.js
+**Built with ❤️ for cost-conscious developers who want powerful AI without breaking the bank!**